DevOpsBootcamp/website/source/operating-systems.rst

 .. ifnotslides::

-    Most of us only interact with one or two OS's in a day: our phone OS and workstation OS.
+    Most of us only interact with one or two OS's in a day: our phone OS and personal computer OS.
 There are many other types of OS's depending on a variety of needs.
 Scientific computing for instance has different requirements than a pace-maker or a GameBoy.
 Each of these areas has their own *types* of applications they run and as a result they have specialized OS's to make those applications operate optimally.

     **Single/Multi-tasking**
         An OS may only need to run one task at a time while another OS needs to